 It’s important for the long-term health of your car to keep it clean.
 A little extra effort along the way will keep it in better condition for years to come, either for your enjoyment or for resale.
 Remember to tackle a mess before it becomes a permanent fixture, and don’t forget there’s more to your vehicle than just the exterior.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on mud season, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.